 The LAVC IT Department has recently made some changes to the campus wireless network for better access for our students, guests, faculty and staff.
 The new Wi-Fi network for students and guests is "LAVC-Students&Guests".
-For more information on how to access the campus Wi-Fi, visit www.lavc.edu/it/wifi.html.
+For more information, visit the LAVC Web site on how to access the campus Wi-Fi.

 Are You Doing Your Part to Keep LAVC Clean?
 Don’t Litter, Report Vandalism/Stealing, and Let Us Know About Any Maintenance Concerns

 With the start of the semester approaching, LAVC would like to remind all faculty, staff, and students to do their part to help keep our campus clean and beautiful.
 We encourage everyone to remember to take that extra step to make our campus better—don’t litter, pick up trash on the floor that someone has left, let Maintenance & Operations know if something needs to be fixed or cleaned, and report suspicious activity to the College Sheriff.
-If you see something that needs to be fixed or cleaned up, faculty/staff can submit a Work & Service order by visiting http://www.lavc.edu/facultystaff.html.
+If you see something that needs to be fixed or cleaned up, faculty/staff can submit a Work & Service Order (link only accessible from a campus computer).
 If you notice people vandalizing or stealing campus property, report them immediately to the LAVC Sheriff’s Station at (818) 947-2911.
 By working together we can all “Keep Valley College Clean”!

-What’s Going On at LAVC?
-Check Out the Newly Redesigned Online LAVC Calendar of Events
+Do You Know What’s Going On at LAVC?
+Check Out the Online LAVC Calendar of Events

-The LAVC Public Relations Office posts a Calendar of Events on the LAVC Web site for the campus community and the public to get information regarding events being held at the campus.
-The LAVC Calendar of Events has been recently redesigned and now features an easy-to-read calendar format noting the different types of events being held on campus.
-In addition, the calendar information can be sorted by the type of event or information (e.g. academic dates & deadlines, faculty/staff events, student events, etc), and can be viewed according to the month or week.
-To view the updated LAVC Calendar of Events visit www.lavc.edu/calendar/index.html.
+The LAVC posts an online Calendar of Events on the LAVC Web site for the campus community and the public to get information regarding events being held at the campus.
+The LAVC Calendar of Events now features an easy-to-read calendar format noting the different types of events being held on campus.
+In addition, the calendar information can be sorted by the type of event or information (e.g. academic dates & deadlines, faculty/staff events, student events, etc), and can be viewed according to the month, week or day.
+To view the online LAVC Calendar of Events Web Page.